+

 The first step in our methodology in setting up the project was to explore the European map for 18 different cities that would each best exemplify the themes embedded in the 18 episodes of Joyce’s Ulysses.

 Some were obvious: Athens for Episode I (democracy), Lugo for Episode VIII (food), Copenhagen for Episode IX (Hamlet) and Dublin for Episode XVII (Home).
-Others not so immediately obvious but still highly relevant were Marseille for Episode V (Immigration), Trieste for Episode II (Weight of history), Leeuwarden in The Netherlands for Episode XIII (gender fluidity) and Eleusis in Greece for Episode XIV (sacredness).
+Others not so immediately obvious but still highly relevant were Marseille for Episode V (immigration), Trieste for Episode II (Weight of history), Leeuwarden in The Netherlands for Episode XIII (gender fluidity) and Eleusis in Greece for Episode XIV (sacredness).

 Our next step was to gather a wide representation of art forms and organisations through our 18 city partners in order to deliver an overall multi-disciplinary project.
 This was inspired by Joyce’s own matching of different art forms & sciences against his episodes in his two schemas.
-The range of arts bodies in ULYSSES European Odyssey include visual artists, film makers, a photography festival, a theatre venue, a national museum, an arts social cooperative, a winter light festival, an educational organisation, a devised theatre production company, a civic cultural tourism agency, a multi-arts literary festival and three literature houses.
+The range of arts bodies in ULYSSES European Odyssey included visual artists, film makers, a photography festival, a theatre venue, a national museum, an arts social cooperative, a winter light festival, an educational organisation, a devised theatre production company, a civic cultural tourism agency, a multi-arts literary festival and three literature houses.

 The third step of our methodology was to encourage each city partner to have complete freedom to create its own fresh, contemporary, innovative event rather than direct responses to or renditions of Joyce’s Ulysses, or indeed Homer’s Odyssey.
 However, the city partners were encouraged to create a buried trace of these literary sources just as Joyce buried Homeric traces in his epic novel, thereby creating puzzles and intrigue.